raman162/the-irie-dev/src/posts/testing-postgres-constraints-with-pgtap.md

 ---
-title: Postgres Constraints And How To Test Them
+title: Testing Postgres Constraints with pgTAP
 date: 2019-07-09
 description: Quick how to article on why and when you should use constraints in
              postgresql and how to to test them using pgTAP